-Using EMS this can be done in many ways.
 Suppose the OS version number is a piece of metadata maintained by containers and collected by an information service, and that the objective is to patch all operating systems that don't have all the patches.
-Perhaps the simplest way to approach this problem is to first query information services for a list of containers whose OS version number is below some threshold.
+One simple way to approach this problem is to first query information services for a list of containers whose OS version number is below some threshold.
 Then, instruct a Job Manager (JM) to run the patching service on each container in the list.
 In this case the JM does not need to interact with execution planning services (EPS) because it knows where it wants to run the service.
-Instead, the JM interacts directly with each container-and possibly a deployment and configuration service, to execute the patching service on the container.
-(The deployment and configuration service may be needed to install the patch service first.)
+Instead, the JM interacts directly with each container-and possibly a deployment and configuration service may be needed to install the patch service first.)

-3.4.8.2 Case 2: A Data Cache Service
+3.4.8.2 Data Cache Service